asepasdar/apidoc/README.md

 	"email": "info@example.com"
 }
 ```
 Neat.
 This is fairly easy to read — our data is stored as key/value pairs.
-This means that we can see the key on the left, in this case **_name, address, zipcode, website, email_**, and the value on the right, in this case **value of "name" is _Fish Witch_** and so on.
-A different Restaurant would have a different value, but its key would be the same — it would always have a **_name, address, zipcode, website, email_**.
+This means that we can see the key on the left, in this case **_name, address, zipcode, website, email_**, and the value on the right, in this case value of **"name"** is **"Fish Witch"** and so on.
+A different Restaurant would have a different value, but its key would be the same — it would always have a _name, address, zipcode, website, email_.
-For example you make an **_API Request_** to get data from restaurant "Puri Purr", **_API Response_** would be like this:
+For example you make an _API Request_ to get data from restaurant "Puri Purr", _API Response_ would be like this:
 ```
 "restaurant": {
 	"name": "Puri Purr",